clumsycomputer/clumsy-math/README.md

 ###### prime container

-> a natural number where both it's immediate neighbors are primes
+> a natural number where both it's immediate neighbors are prime

 ## prime _(functions)_